lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reax-silica.rst

     :alt: Charge of silica during equilibration with reaxff and LAMMPS
     :class: only-dark

-    Average charge of silica during equilibration
+    Average charge of the silicon (Si) atoms during equilibration using reaxff.

 ..  container:: justify

-    Moreover, instantaneously, each atom adopts its own charge value, therefore the charge are distributed around a mean value:
+    Moreover, as each atom instantaneously adopts its own charge value, the charges are distributed around a mean value:

 .. figure:: figures/reaxff/distribution-charge-light.png
     :alt: Distribution charge of silica and oxygen during equilibration with reaxff